 Students experience positive social-emotional growth and are expected to earn a diploma either through Bridges to Success or moving into a less-intensive program like Credit Accrual and Recovery for Everyone (CARE) or returning to district.
+The program does not embed special education services.
 Subscription to the program is on a per-seat basis.

-CARE Credit Accrual & Recovery for Everyone -

-CoSer 408 Half-Day 408.000/Full-Day 408.010
+CARE Credit Accrual & Recovery for Everyone - CoSer 408 Half-Day 408.000/Full-Day 408.010